The Unification of the arenas: Strategy Tracks in the War Between Hamas and Israel

 Even one of those possibilities would raise the level of escalation from a self-restrained level to a state of wide conflict.
 The rapid developments which are witnessed by the Lebanese-Israeli border can be observed, including the Israeli government evacuation of 14 new settlements on the border, bringing the total number of settlements decided to evacuate to 43 settlements.
 The announcement of the Israeli army that the border with Lebanon is a closed military area that extends up to a depth of 4 kilometers inside Israel—in addition to a noticeable increase in attacks carried out by Hezbollah and the response to such attacks by the Israeli army, a continuous barrage of “tit-for-tat” clashes—keep the situation more prone to escalation than to an open war.

-Among the latest indicators on the Palestinian and Lebanese unity of arenas in the ongoing war is Hezbollah’s announcement of a meeting between its Secretary-General Hassan Nasrallah, Ziad Nakhaleh, the secretary-general of the Palestinian Islamic Jihad movement, and Saleh al-Arouri, deputy head of the political bureau of Hamas, The meeting indicates that the three parties have entered a stage of joint and public coordination.
+Among the latest indicators on the Palestinian and Lebanese Unification of the arenas in the ongoing war is Hezbollah’s announcement of a meeting between its Secretary-General Hassan Nasrallah, Ziad Nakhaleh, the secretary-general of the Palestinian Islamic Jihad movement, and Saleh al-Arouri, deputy head of the political bureau of Hamas, The meeting indicates that the three parties have entered a stage of joint and public coordination.

 In addition, the risks of escalation are transferred to the Syrian arena, specifically in the vicinity of the Golan Heights.
 Data indicates that Tehran is redeploying its allied armed factions in Syria, while field reports indicated that members of Hezbollah are stationed in military sites northwest of Daraa and in the Quneitra governorate, receiving reinforcements that included drones and Fajr missiles that are made in Iran.